simplertasks/aicommandscript/examples/AICS-fruit quiz.md

 —-

 !
 Add a short surprising fact about any fruit.
-!
-End by asking if the user wants to do a vegetable quiz (same structure as this one).

 —-